Laufire/react-starter/readme.md

 	* One with basic examples.

 * Audit the packages.
 It's not done, yet.
 Due to poor understanding of the dependencies.

+* Try moving away from create-react-app, as it introduces a lot of constraints, including reconfiguring jest.